 This will not just determine the kind of content you produce, but it can also assist in determining when strategies become unsustainable.
 That way, it is possible to plan for scaling back before any losses are encountered.

-Having a clear vision of the desired outcome and an actionable plan are essential when managing content marketing efforts.
+Having a clear vision of the desired outcome and an actionable plan is essential when managing content marketing efforts.
 Then you’ll need to map out a path for how to achieve your goals.

 After evaluating the sustainability of your current approach, you may choose to continue using your content marketing plan.

-If you deem your current strategy unsustainable, it might be time to seek professional advice regarding the design of your content marketing strategy.
+If you deem your current strategy unsustainable, it might be time to seek professional advice regarding the design and improve your content marketing strategy.